 - d.
 Regarding Section 2.16.2 the main points of the amended license/tariffs following the Company's notice of its intention to demand the participation in payment of a commission by subscribers who pay through the Postal Bank, the Ministry announced that it is considering amendment of the Company's license so that it will determine that the Company must enable a range of means of payment of its bills, including through the Postal Bank.
 The Ministry also stated that its position is that the Company may not collect such a commission.
 The Company responded that the proposed amendment of the license and the position of the Ministry of the matter are beyond its authority and unreasonable.
 Attempts to speak with the Ministry of Communications in this matter have been fruitless, and as at the date of publication of these reports, the Company does not require that subscribers paying via the Postal Bank participate in payment of the commission to that Bank. - e.
-Further to Section 2.16.2 to the Periodic Report concerning the general license of the Company: - On July 14, 2005, the Company's general license and the licenses of (1) other operators were amended.
-The amendment to the license prescribed that the Company must act in accordance with the Israeli Standard regarding reliability of bills and due disclosure in telephone accounts.
+Further to Section 2.16.2 of the Periodic Report concerning the general license of the Company: - (1) On July 14, 2005, the Company's general license and the licenses of other operators were amended.
+The amendment to the license prescribed that the Company must act in accordance with the Israeli

+Standard regarding reliability of bills and due disclosure in telephone accounts.
 In addition, provisions that are different from those in the aforesaid standard were prescribed regarding rounding off of sums in bills.
 Under the amendment, the provisions of the standard regarding due disclosure in telephone bills will come into force by October 14, 2005, whilst provisions relating to reliability of billing will come into force by January 14, 2006.
 The Company's license was amended in this manner, despite the fact that the Company expressed its opinion to the Ministry that there is no room or justification for the standard in its proposed format, and certainly not for changing it, by adopting it in the license, into a binding standard, bypassing the statutory mechanism set out in the Standards Law.
 Likewise, the Company clarified that implementation of the standard involves investment of considerable resources, technical difficulties and the effecting of broad based changes to core systems, which cannot be done at the same time as implementation of the number portability program, and that it needs a longer period of time to implement the standard.
-The

-Company is prepared to implement the standard in accordance with the amendment of its license, however, at the same time, it contacted the Ministry of Communications and gave notice to it that it would not be able to meet the dates set out for implementation of the standard under the amendment of the license, and asked that the matter be presented to the Ministry in order that the Company's request for a longer preparation period may be re-examined.
-On October 16, 2005, the Director General of the Ministry of Communications gave notice to the aforesaid licensees that due to the consumer importance of the issue, there will be no delays in implementing due disclosure, but the Company's position is as above.
+The Company is prepared to implement the standard in accordance with the amendment of its license, however, at the same time, it contacted the Ministry of Communications and gave notice to it that it would not be able to meet the dates set out for implementation of the standard under the amendment of the license, and asked that the matter be presented to the Ministry in order that the Company's request for a longer preparation period may be re-examined.